SusantaMondal22/Parkinson-Disease-Machine-Learning/README.md

 Parkinson-Disease-Machine-Learning
-This open source project is for using machine learning for detection and treatment of Parkinson disease
+This open source project is for using machine learning for detection and treatment of Parkinson disease and has been presented in Hack the Midlands (2019)

 Back ground of the Research